Fals-Code/README/README.md

 ## 🧩 About Me
 I'm an informatics engineering student focusing on backend development and system architecture.
-I enjoy solving real-world problems with clean, structured, and scalable code—especially using Laravel.
+I enjoy solving real-world problems with clean, structured, and scalable code especially using Laravel.

 - 🎓 Student at Universitas Airlangga
 - 🔥 Interested in backend engineering, APIs, database design